joanacarneiro/dev-happiness-index/README.md

 ## Task 3

-How amazing it would be, that we could also automate the scenarios in the acceptance criterias.
-So that whenever we would do a change, we would see it, but also we could locally run a baterry of tests to assure zero regressions.
+How amazing it would be, that we could also automate the scenarios in the acceptance criteria.
+So that whenever we would do a change, we would see it, but also we could locally run a battery of tests to assure zero regressions.

 Well, if its amazing, lets do it then.
-Lets use [Cucumber](https://cucumber.io/docs/cucumber/api/?lang=javascript) with Gherkin synthax (GIVEN, THEN, WHEN).
+Lets use [Cucumber](https://cucumber.io/docs/cucumber/api/?lang=javascript) with Gherkin syntax (GIVEN, THEN, WHEN).

 Checkout task3 branch

 ```bash
 git checkout task3
 ```